-GM2 NCO.IDE.A.205 Management of aeronautical databases
+GM2 is GM2 NCO.IDE.A.205 Management of aeronautical databases applicable as of 01 Jan 2019.
+TIMELY DISTRIBUTION The operator should distribute current and unaltered aeronautical databases to all aircraft requiring

-TIMELY DISTRIBUTION

 The operator should distribute current and unaltered aeronautical databases to all aircraft requiring them in accordance with the validity period of the databases or in accordance with an established procedure if no validity period is defined.